What is hatred and how do you avoid hatred?

 “Resentment is like drinking poison and then hoping it will kill your enemies.”-Nelson Mandela

-You can manipulate you thoughts to go positive towards the someone.
+You can manipulate your thoughts to go positive towards the someone.
 This is a game of embracing only the good aspect of an individual and ignoring their fouls.
-Hatred is not good for you and it must be avoided at all costs.
+Hatred is not good for you, and it must be avoided at all costs.